Will-Dinicola/FitnessAppProject/README.md

 <img src='images/Login.png' width=550>

-If the user selects "Forgot Password" they will be greeted with a new window.
+If the user selects **Forgot Password** they will be greeted with a new window.

 <img src='images/Reset.png' width=580>

-Here they can either proceed with the "Reset Password" button, which will update their credentials in the database.
+Here they can either proceed with the **Reset Password** button, which will update their credentials in the database.
-Alternatively, the user can return "Back to Login" which will clear the form they are working on, and return back to the homepage.
+Alternatively, the user can return **Back to Login** which will clear the form they are working on, and return back to the homepage.

 ## Logging Exercises
-Once the user selects "Log In" with proper credentials, they will be met with the largest feature of the app the "Exercise Log"
+Once the user selects **Log In** with proper credentials, they will be met with the largest feature of the app; the **Exercise Log**.
 Here the user can select from a dropdown of a plethora of exercises, select a number of reps performed, and add notes describing the particular instance of the exercise.
 By selecting different exercises from the dropdown, the user will be able to see the muscle groups targeted by the exercise in the display window.
-Upon selecting "Save Entry" the exercise will be logged to the database.
+Upon selecting **Save Entry** the exercise will be logged to the database.

 <p float="left">
 <img src='images/Deadlift.png' width=373.7>